Hello, Goodbye, and Everything in Between: Plot

-Clare, a high school senior recently moved back to a west coast town, is convinced by her old friend Stella to attend a Halloween party.
+Clare, a high school senior who recently moved back to a west coast town, is convinced by her old friend Stella to attend a Halloween party.
 Meeting Aiden, after a brief conversation, he takes over the stage singing karaoke.

 Having immediate chemistry, Clare and Aiden leave the party together and have a spontaneous date.
-Moving from state-to-state after her parents' divorce, she has never made many friends.
+Moving from state to state after her parents' divorce, she has never made many friends.
 Therefore Clare has chosen to focus on her studies to become a lawyer to help people.
 Aiden is the opposite, his parents are stable and still married, both doctors.
-Although he wants to be a professional musician, they would rather he became a doctor.
+Although he wants to be a professional musician, they would rather he become a doctor.

 They go from stealing candies from a local shop to enjoying the playground on the walk back.
 Feeling the spark, Aiden leans in to kiss her, but Clare declares she does not want a boyfriend (as her parents were high school sweethearts who married but soon divorced).
 Aiden proposes a breakup pact: if they are still together through the end of next summer, they break up after an epic last date.
 This plan appeals to Clare, they kiss and begin a high school romance.

 At summer's end, the day before Clare's road trip to Dartmouth, at a barbecue with both families, they are told they are naïve to give up on love.
 Nonetheless, Aiden has planned their last date, a total surprise.
 He hopes the perfect night will make her choose to stay together.
 The first stop is a musical performance by Aiden's old band.
-And on their first date he had performed for her, they dance to the song, cherishing the memory.
+And on their first date he had performed for her, they danced to the song, cherishing the memory.

 Next, Aiden takes Clare to the ice hockey rink to correct a wrong.
 They had their first fight there, over his need to be perfect.
 He confesses he lied then, and they play hockey together.
 The third stop is on a speedboat, a reminder of a day doing water sports.
 Clare had flipped from the raft and when she successfully swam back to it, Aiden confessed his love for her.
 She replied, “easy-breezy.”
 Their friend, Scotty, had remarked that Clare had rocketed, and to freeze that memory, he gives her a rocket-shaped key ring with the words written on the back.